How to develop a winning sales mindset: Critical self talk vs pep talk

 Instead of getting down on yourself when a call doesn’t go well, use a different mode of self-talk: encouragement.
 Positive self-talk helps you stay positive and make the best of every sales call.

 Don’t let your inner voice tell you “this call isn’t going well.”
-Remind yourself that “we have a great connection, and I can easily make a comeback after that mistake.”
+Remind yourself that you're a pro, and ask yourself great questions to direct your thoughts into a productive direction:

 Research has consistently shown that positive self-talk can make a difference in performance.
 Most studies have looked at athletes’ self-talk (and I can tell you from my own Muay Thai experience that it’s true).
 But the idea works across all areas of life, including sales.